DiedrikL/Lunar-Landing-with-multiple-uncertainties/README.md

 The script also periodically saves weights to `checkpoint_actor.pth` and `checkpoint_critic.pth` every few episodes.

 Furthermore, the script saves a CSV file, `Training_data.csv`, that logs training information for each episode, including episode number, gravity, wind power, and average score.

+##Testing a model
+You can test a model by running test.py and supplying it with a path to a saved model